eitchtee/WYGIWYH/README.md

 [nwithan8](https://github.com/nwithan8) has kindly provided a Unraid template for WYGIWYH, have a look at the [unraid_templates](https://github.com/nwithan8/unraid_templates) repo.

 WYGIWYH is available on the Unraid Store.
 You'll need to provision your own postgres (version 15 or up) database.

+To create the first user, open the container's console using Unraid's UI, by clicking on WYGIWYH icon on the Docker page and selecting `Console`, then type `python manage.py createsuperuser`, you'll them be prompted to input your e-mail and password.

 ## Enviroment Variables